“The most precious gift we can offer others is our presence. When Mindfulness embraces those we love, they will blow like flowers.” Thich Nhat Hanh

 4.1 Discovering Nature

-“Looking at the beauty in the world, is the first step of purifying the mind.”
+“Looking at the beauty in the world is the first step of purifying the mind.”
 Arint Ray.
-What could be more wonderful than perceiving in the present everything around us, to enjoy every sense we have been endowed with, to enrich our world, and brings it colors.
-You can draw your kid’s attention to: sight (the colors encountered in nature from trees, flowers, sky, sun, clouds, earth); hearing (the sounds made by the songs of the birds, waves, river, animals); touch (the sensations when they feel the wind and sun’s rays on their face, when they step barefoot on the grass, earth, water, warm sand, or stones); smell (of the rain, the breeze of a sea, the scent of flowers, the fresh smell of cut grass); taste (of fruits and vegetables).
+What could be more wonderful than perceiving in the present everything around us, enjoying every sense we have been endowed with, enriching our world, and bringing it colors?
+You can draw your kid’s attention to sight (the colors encountered in nature from trees, flowers, sky, sun, clouds, and earth); hearing (the sounds made by the songs of the birds, waves, river, and animals); touch (the sensations when they feel the wind and sun’s rays on their face when they step barefoot on the grass, earth, water, warm sand, or stones); smell (of the rain, the breeze of a sea, the scent of flowers, the fresh smell of cut grass); taste (of fruits and vegetables).

 I am sure you understood the idea.
-It is a stimulating, funny, and most importantly Mindfulness activity which improves concentration, focus, and nurture the calm, good mood, and happiness.
+It is a stimulating, funny, and most importantly Mindfulness activity that improves concentration, and focus, and nurtures calm, good mood, and happiness.